Michadelic/InnerSourcePatterns/patterns/2-structured/repository-activity-score.md

 [Michael Graf (SAP)](mi.graf@sap.com)

-## Acknowledgements (optional)
+## Acknowledgements

 Thank you to the InnerSource Commons Community for lightning-fast advice, and a lot of helpful input to feed this pattern!
+Especially:
+* Johannes Tigges
+* Sebastian Spier
+* Maximilian Capraro
+* Tim Yao